 Elisabeth’s technical experience spans a wide range of electrical and computer technologies, including speech technology, language understanding, machine learning, 3D printing, media technology, accessibility technology, social networking, gaming, financial transactions, data storage and recovery, signal processing, software, and electronics.

 "Wolf Greenfield’s Post-Grant Proceedings Practice features a team that’s unparalleled in its ability to pick apart technically complex cases to plot a path to success.
 The team quickly distills cases down to key technical issues to develop and present winning arguments.
 Moreover, working with Rich and Elisabeth in particular is a pleasure: they are highly responsive, engaging and tenacious.
 I highly value and trust their judgment and work product."

 Elisabeth is listed among the PTAB Bar Association’s Top 50 Women in PTAB Trials.
-She has been repeatedly named a Rising Star by Super Lawyers, as well as a Rising Star by Managing IP.
+She has been repeatedly named a Rising Star by Super Lawyers, as well as a IP Star by Managing IP.
 In addition, Elisabeth is recognized on the Best Lawyers: Ones to Watch list by The Best Lawyers in America©.

 She received the Daniel J. Fern Award from Suffolk University Law School for graduating first in her class.
 She also received an Academic Leadership Scholarship, the Best Brief Award in Legal Practice Skills, and Jurisprudence Awards in numerous areas of law.

 Elisabeth is a member of the Tau Beta Pi National Engineering Honor Society.
 She was also a recipient of the Lucent Technologies Bell Laboratories Graduate Research Fellowship.